Skip to content

 • The school hosts a minority faculty event series held every other month, which is sponsored by the Department of Medicine Office of Diversity, Equity, and Inclusion.

-• As it highlights on its Facebook page, the school hosts a yearly Diversity Forum.
+• The school hosts a yearly Diversity Forum.

 • The school reposted the University of Pittsburgh’s Statement on Anti-Asian Racism on its Facebook page, outlining its Office for Equity, Diversity, and Inclusion’s commitment towards “coordinating a community-wide and community-sourced directory of anti-racism resources.”